Raldir/AdMIRaL/README.md

 # TODO: Autoregressive-Multi-hop-Document-Retrieval-Guided-by-Natural-Logic
-Models and Code to the paper "Autoregressive Multi-hop Document Retrieval Guided by Natural Logic", EMNLP2022
+Models and Code to the paper "Autoregressive Multi-hop Document Retrieval Guided by Natural Logic" are coming soon.